alhajrahmoun/alhajrahmoun.github.io/about.md

 Syrian, 24, with Bachelor's degree in Informatics Engineering.

 I'm self–motivated, hard working.
 Interested in the design, analysis and development of web based applications.

-no founder of any startup, no C-anything-O, just made some small projects two of them are on production with only few active users!
+No founder of any startup, no C-anything-O, just made some small projects two of them are on production with only few active users!

 but .. who knows what could possibly happen next ;)